dainyleen/invited/README.md

 # Invited
-Building an rsvp app for an upcoming youth event
+Building an rsvp app for an upcoming youth event.
+It takes a few moments for anyone interested.
+You are INVITED!